LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 `README.md` file is printed when the registry is added.
 It can also be queried using the `registries::directory/2` predicate.

-Summarizing the required directory structure using the above example:
+Summarizing the required directory structure using the above example (note that the registry and pack specification files are named after the objects):

 	jdoe_awesome_packs
 		LICENSE